14 New Poetry Collections That Will Expand Your Worldview

 5'A Doll for Throwing' by Mary Jo Bang

 Coming soon from Graywolf Press, Mary Jo Bang’s A Doll for Throwing is the latest in the poet’s daring, direct, and always-surprising poetry.
 Beginning from the vantage point of someone from the Bauhaus art school in Germany — closed after the Nazis took over in 1933 — A Doll for Throwing explores the political alongside the personal: nostalgia, xenophobia, and political extremism; art, marriage, and loss.

 Beginning with an imagined afterlife for black men shot by police, Danez Smith’s second poetry collection, Don’t Call Us Dead, will appear in September from Graywolf Press and takes a close look at the visceral violence that is inflicted upon both bodies and souls — from police murders to HIV diagnoses, and so much more.

 7'Landlocked: Etymology of Whale Fish and Grace' by Danelle Lejeune

-Poet Danelle Lejeune debut collection, Landlocked: Etymology of Whale Fish and Grace will make you stop and look closely, taking you on a slow, sometimes bloody, always intimate journey through the natural world.
+Poet Danelle Lejeune's debut collection, Landlocked: Etymology of Whale Fish and Grace invites you to stop and look closely; taking you on a slow, sometimes bloody, always beautifully intimate journey through the natural world.
 Her poetry is infused with swarms of white bees, stillborn lambs, the bones of cows, muddy boots, crawdads, and the very earth from which her inspirations come.

 8'The Blessing of Dark Water' by Elizabeth Lyons